-No less than ten (10) business days prior to the hearing, the Director of Title IX and Compliance or the Chair will send notice of the hearing to the Parties.
+No less than ten (10) business days prior to the hearing, the Title IX Director or the Chair will send notice of the hearing to the Parties.
 Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.